-Patchouli has a slightly sweet, spicy, woodsy, herbal, and earthy aroma It's characterized as having an olfactory profile that's sometimes associated with the smell of a dark basement and wet soil.
+Patchouli is a complex and versatile fragrance that is often described as earthy, woody, musky, and slightly sweet.
+It's characterized as having an olfactory profile that's sometimes associated with the smell of a dark basement and wet soil.

 If you are unfamiliar with the patchouli scent or are curious about the history of its potent aroma, you have come to the right place.
 In this post, we will describe what patchouli smells like and its origin.

 What is patchouli?

 Patchouli is a fragrant flowering plant in the mint family.
 However, patchouli doesn't smell cool and fresh like most mints you buy at the store.

 Patchouli is a tropical plant grown in Indonesia, the Philippines, and Malaysia.
 It is now extensively cultivated in those areas as well as the Caribbean, India, and China.
 Its aromatic leaves arrived in the Middle East through silk trade routes, wrapped in trunks of silks, carpets, and other valuable items to keep moths and other insects at bay.

 The patchouli plant has long stems that can reach three feet in height.
 However, don't look for a smell inside because drying the leaves and then treating them will create a wonderful patchouli smell.